Reviewed by Dr. Linda Simon MVB MRCVS.

 How to Determine Anxiety in Dogs

-Understanding the nature of anxiety or depression in your dog is your first stab at finding a befitting solution for the situation.
-Your dog may not be able to express contempt or shame, but it can show you when happy, sad, frustrated, relieved, or fear.
+Understanding the nature of anxiety or depression in your dog is your first step in finding a befitting solution for the situation.
+Your dog may not be able to express contempt or shame, but it can show you when happy, sad, frustrated, relieved, or fearful.

 Thus, watching your dog closely will give you a clue if it has any behavioral disorder.
 Consider calling your veterinarian if you notice any unusual behavior.
-Otherwise, avoid medicating your dog without a specialist’s supervision.
+Avoid medicating your dog without a specialist’s supervision.

-Dogs typically communicate through body language, either by wagging their tails or bared teeth.
+Dogs typically communicate through body language, whether it is by wagging their tails, barking, growling, freezing still or displaying bared teeth.
 When anxious, you may notice that your dog show behaviors like:

 - Poor/ lack of responsiveness.

 The cause of your dog’s anxiety will also determine how it behaves.
-For instance, a dog that fears strange people will attempt to hide or escape in the presence of a stranger.
-Similarly, anxiety may cause your dog to show prolonged periods of fear with no specific objects of threat.
+For instance, a dog that fears strange people may attempt to hide or escape in the presence of a stranger.
+On the other hand, generalised anxiety may cause your dog to show prolonged periods of fear with no obvious threat.
 Some of the signs to look out for in a frightened dog include:

 - Attempts to hide